 Job Developing/Supports: ES staff with and without clients on their caseload using VR-JIT spent similar hours per week in the community developing jobs and helping clients with other skills to support their employment.

-Preliminary findings are promising and suggest that using VR-JIT as a supplement to IPS services may lead to higher rates of competitive employment, increased interviewing skills, decreased anxiety and increased self-confidence for clients around interviewing.
-Integrating VR-JIT into IPS services may also lead to a more efficient use of staff time, including less time performing job interview training and application skills and more time completing administrative tasks.
+Preliminary findings suggest that integrating VR-JIT into IPS services may lead to a more efficient use of staff time, including less time performing job interview training and application skills and more time completing administrative tasks.
 The overall cost to plan for and implement the intervention is reasonable.

 June 12, 2020